lxylxy123456/uberxmhf/bug_098/README.md

 Now my guess is that PR 15 fixes something broken by PR 13, but it breaks DMAP, even when without DRT.

+## Result

+Discussed with superymk, not going to fix at this point.
+Xen has documented bug on 2540p firmware / hardware.
+PR 15 is supposed to fix something, so maybe this is not a regression.